Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Methodology

 \subsection{Relevant Works}

-We conducted an initial search on 01-Jun-21.
-The search produced 3.74 million results on Google Scholar and 998,613 results on the University of Bristol Online Library.
-Looking at the first 5 pages of results, we applied the inclusion and exclusion criteria, which lead to around 10--20 studies from each resource.
-Closer examination of these works lead to the identification of relevant citations and which we incorporated into our review.
-The selection of these works was critiqued by a secondary researcher which helped the identification of further relevant research.
-This resulted in 54 papers being included in the review.
-We conducted a second search on 23-May-22, resulting in a further 6 papers being included in the review.
-Based on our review, we create a taxonomy of ethical principles via an iterative process, adding nodes when new principles were identified in literature and revising the structure accordingly.
+We conducted an initial search on 2022-May-23, a second search on 2023-January-14, and a third search on 2024-February-01.
+The first search produced 3.74 million results on Google Scholar and 998,613 results on the University of Bristol Online Library.
+Looking at the first 5 pages of results, we applied the inclusion and exclusion criteria, which led to around 10--20 studies from each resource.
+Closer examination of these works resulted in the identification of relevant citations which we incorporated into our review.
+The selection of these works was critiqued by a secondary researcher which helped to identify further relevant research.
+This resulted in 57 papers being included in the review.
+The second search resulted 10 more papers being included in the review.
+The third search identified a further 14 papers to include in the review.